RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Experiments

 \subsubsection{Divergence of predictions}

 Our goal is to see how the correlation between the different models obtained by sampling.
 Letting $Y_{i j}$ be the softmax output of model $i$ obtained by sampling on test input $j$, and we can think of it as a probability distribution, we then estimate Jensen-Shannon Divergence (JSD) between $Y_{i j}$ and $Y_{i^{\prime} j}$ for each $i$, $i^{\prime}$ and $j$.
-To get an average value for a model instead of one for each test example, we then average across all test examples.
+We then average across all test examples to get an average value for a model instead of one for each test example.
 Figure \ref{js} shows the results.
 The value corresponding to the $i$ th row and $i^{\prime}$ th column in each picture means the JSD of model $i$ and model $i^{\prime}$.
 Because JSD is symmetrical, the matrices in the figure are all symmetrical.
-JSD, Mena-JSD and Max-JSD are formally defined by
+JSD, Mena-JSD, and Max-JSD are formally defined by

 where $\text{JSD}\left(Y_{i j}, Y_{i^{\prime} j}\right)$ can be specifically defined as